ankithtn/ankithtn/README.md

 <br>

 ##  👨‍💻 About Me
 Hey there!
 I'm Ankith - a developer focused on building AI and Backend systems.
-I'm currently sharpening my skills in AI Agents, RAG, Distributed Systems and backend.
+I'm currently sharpening my skills in AI Agents, RAG, Distributed and Backend Systems  .
 <br>

 ## 🛠️ Tech Stack